Korean Air Cargo Flight 8509

-Korean Air Cargo Flight 8509 was a Boeing 747-2B5F, registered HL7451 and bound for Milan Malpensa Airport, that crashed due to instrument malfunction and pilot error on 22 December 1999 shortly after take-off from London Stansted Airport where the final leg of its route from South Korea to Italy had begun.
-The aircraft crashed into Hatfield Forest near the village of Great Hallingbury, close to but clear of some houses.
-All four crew on board died.
+Korean Air Cargo Flight 8509 was a Boeing 747-2B5F, registered HL7451 bound for Milan Malpensa Airport, that crashed due to instrument malfunction and pilot error on 22 December 1999 shortly after take-off from London Stansted Airport where the final leg of its route from South Korea to Italy had begun.
+The aircraft crashed into Hatfield Forest near the village of Great Hallingbury, close to, but clear of, some houses, killing all four crew members on board.

-The aircraft
+Background

+Aircraft

-The aircraft involved was a 19-year-old Boeing 747-200F freighter registered HL7451.
-First flown on 4 April 1980, the aircraft had completed 15,451 flights with a total flight time of 83,011 hours before its fatal flight.
+The aircraft involved was a Boeing 747-2B5F, MSN 22480, registered as HL7451, which was manufactured in 1980.
+In its 19 years of service, it had logged approximately 15,451 flights and 83,011 airframe hours before its fatal flight.
+It was equipped with four Pratt & Whitney JT9D-7Q engines.